-Recruitment procedure
+Recruitment procedures

-- 4. I started work at Quarriers, along with my husband, in either late 1964 or early 1965.
-We went for an interview with Mr Holman, I think that was his name.
+- 3. We started work at Quarriers, in either late 1964 or early 1965.
+We went for an interview with Mr Banner, I think that was his name.
 I can't remember what questions we were asked, they just asked about our experience to do the job.
 The expectation was that the man would be qualified in some trade that was necessary for the village, and the woman would be responsible for childcare and managing the house.
-I obtained a reference from where I worked previously and then we were offered the job as house parents.
-I can't remember how long after the interview this was, but it wasn't a long time. - 5.
-As far as training was concerned, we were taken round the place and shown everything about the village set-up but there were no formal training courses, I don't know if there were any background checks done.
+I worked as a plumber at Quarriers.
+There were other house fathers with trades such as electrician, painter, and carpenter, although the chief electrician wasn't a house parent.
+I hadn't worked as a care provider for children before I went to Quarriers. - 4.
+As far as training was concerned, we were taken round the place and shown everything about the village set-up but there were no formal training courses.
+I don't know if there were any background checks done.
 There was a policy book in the main office, but I can't recall any staff handbook being issued to us.